parrt/cs601/lectures/page.generation.md

 ...
 ```

-These enticing benefits derive entirely from a single principle: separating the specification of a page's business logic and data computations from the specification of how a page displays such information.
+The key principle is to separate the specification of a page's business logic and data computations from the specification of how a page displays such information.
 With separate encapsulated specifications, template engines promote component reuse, pluggable, single-points-of-change for common components, and high overall system clarity.

+* **dynamic**.
+You can change the templates on-the-fly w/o restarting the server.
+Further, conditionals are evaluated dynamically so that the look can change depending on arguments.
+* **structured**.
+The components of your system such as a search box template are neatly organized into separate components.
+Each page is a hierarchy of nested templates.
+Analogous to good functional decomposition.
+* **reusable components**.
+With a good structured design, you are encouraged to reuse components.
+* **templates groups**.
+To have multiple looks for jGuru, we used a StringTemplateGroup that essentially provides a scoping mechanism.
+When you reference template searchbox, for example, you will get the search box template associated with your group/look.
+Organizing your site look into structured, reusable components makes inheritance possible.
+* **strict model-view separation**.
+Allows programmer and graphics designer to work independently and in parallel.
+We verified this ability many times.

 I have discussed the principle of separation with many experienced programmers and have examined many commonly-available template engines used with a variety of languages including Java, C, and Perl.
 Without exception, programmers espouse separation of logic and display as an ideal principle.
 In practice, however, programmers and engine producers are loath to enforce separation, fearing loss of power resulting in a crucial page that they cannot generate while satisfying the principle.
 Instead, they _encourage_ rather than _enforce_ the principle, leaving themselves a gaping "backdoor" to avoid insufficient page generation power.